tanjoash/tiktok-hackathon/README.md

 ## Our team: TikTok on the Clock

+We are a group of sophomores from Singapore University of Technology and Design, studying Engineering Systems and Design and our interests lie in leveraging data to innovate tech solutions.
+Our team is thrilled to be joining the TikTok Hackathon Challenge 2023 focused on social media advertisement moderation process optimization.
+In a digital era where content safety is paramount, we're eager to create a dynamic stochastic optimization model that will intelligently score and prioritize advertisements for review, ensuring efficient content-moderator matching.
+With a shared passion for enhancing online safety and user experience, we're committed to leveraging our expertise to make a positive impact on TikTok's advertisement moderation process.

 - Emily Chee
   - Emily is interested in delving into and enhancing the digital world.
 WIth a focus on data analytics, she is learning to master the art of managing vast datasets and enhancing data accuracy.
 Her experience as an avid social media user, gives her a unique insight into user experiences and trends.
 And yes, she's a proud coffee addict.
   - [Emily's LinkedIn](https://www.linkedin.com/in/emily-chee-1144391a8/)